trymboe/mas_music_generation/README.md

 Please note that this project is currently a Work in Progress (WIP).
 This means that not all features are fully implemented, and the project is in active development.

 ## Dependencies and Setup
-Please refer to the `requirements.txt` file for a list of necessary Python libraries and dependencies required to run this project.
-You can install them using the following command:
+Dependencies required to run this project are listed in the requirements.txt file.
+Install them using:
 ```bash
 pip install -r requirements.txt
 ```

 ### Models
-Training your own models will several hours, even on high performance computers.
+Training models requires several hours, even on high-performance computers.
+To train your own models, run the following command with these arguments:
-If you want to train your own models, it can be done by running
 ```bash
 python main.py
 ```